Gender inequality in South Korea: Household inequality

 Confucian family values support traditional sex roles, with men expected to do "male-type" work and women expected to do "women-type" work.
 Since males are expected to be the major breadwinners in families, there is a strong cultural tendency to define females' roles as that of a wife, mother, and housekeeper.
 In 1998, a Korean Women's Development Institute survey found that majority of South Korean women did all of the housework in their homes.

 As a consequence of household inequalities, South Korean women are marrying later and having fewer children.
 A 2007 report by Center for Strategic and International Studies notes these trends are "in many ways the worst of both worlds.
 Korea now has a lower fertility rate than any developed country and one of the lowest rates of female labor-force participation — 60% for women aged 25 to 54 versus 75% in the USA and 76% in the EU."
-The percentage of Korean women who say it is “necessary” to have children declined from 90% in 1991 to 58% in 2000.
+The percentage of Korean women who say it is "necessary" to have children declined from 90% in 1991 to 58% in 2000.

+The fertility rate continued to decline to a record low of 0.78 children per South Korean woman in 2022, down from a rate of 0.81 children per woman in 2021.
+This is the lowest rate of any country in the OECD, the average fertility rate of which was 1.59 in 2020.
+That year, South Korea had been the only member to have a rate less than 1—a declining population.
 In 1970, the average age of first marriage for females was 23; by 2005 it was almost 28.
 The report shows that traditional Korean family and workplace cultures must change in order to prevent serious economic and societal problems due to extremely low fertility rates.